VR-API-Integration/file-api-integration-examples/powershell/README.md

 `Role`
 > Role of your application.
 >
-> It must be any of these values:
+> Must be set to any of these values:
 > **· Subscriber:** to download files provided to you (the most common scenario).
 > **· Publisher:** to download files provided by you.